-Hives rashes usually settle down within a few minutes to a few days.
+Hives rashes usually get better within a few minutes to a few days.
 You can often treat hives yourself.

-The hives rash can be raised patches in many shapes and sizes.
+- be raised bumps or patches in many shapes and sizes

 If you're not sure it's hives